Content library cleanup tool

 Before deleting each file, confirm that the tool should delete it.
 Select Y for yes, N for no, or Yes to all to skip further prompts and delete all orphaned content.

-When the tool runs in either mode, it automatically creates a log.
-It names the log file with the following information:
+When the tool runs in either mode, it automatically creates a log file.
+It names the file with the following information:

 - The mode the tool runs in